 Ecclesiastes 9

-Ecclesiastes 9 represents the climax of several threads that Qoheleth has been weaving throughout the book.
-Building on his observation that no one can know what God has determined (Ecclesiastes 8:17), he now draws the most radical conclusions about death, enjoyment, and the limits of human wisdom.
-The chapter moves from the dark recognition that a single fate awaits everyone -- righteous and wicked alike -- to the book's fullest and most passionate call to embrace the life God has given.
-It then pivots to a sober meditation on time and chance, closing with a haunting parable about a poor wise man whose wisdom saved a city but was promptly forgotten.
+Ecclesiastes 9 gathers several of Qoheleth's main themes.
+Building on his observation that no one can know what God has determined (Ecclesiastes 8:17), he draws sober conclusions about death, enjoyment, and the limits of human wisdom.
+The chapter moves from the recognition that a single fate awaits everyone -- righteous and wicked alike -- to a direct call to embrace the life God has given.
+It then turns to the unpredictability of life and closes with a parable about a poor wise man whose wisdom saved a city but was soon forgotten.

 One Fate for All (vv.
 1--6)